 If a grand piano started to fall, it’s not likely that even a large crew can stop it, so it’s essential that the moving process occurs in a thoughtful, careful, deliberate manner.
 This includes conscientious planning beforehand of the entire move (maneuvering challenges, uneven or sloped sections that can impact the balance of the piano) and which tools are required for each step of the process.
 Every move is different and must be handled accordingly.
 You can't rush a move.
 If the move takes longer, you have to take longer.

 Stairs, multi-storied buildings, elevators, sloped driveways or paths, tight turns — all present challenges when moving a piano.
 Meticulous planning and forethought is essential.
 With Howard's Piano Moving, 30 years of experience ensures that your move goes smoothly, and that even the most difficult situation finds a safe solution.
 Sometimes though, moving a piano to its desired location just isn't possible.
 It is equally important that a risky or impossible move is not attempted.
 Rick is always available for consultations should piano relocation be a consideration when picking a new home.

 Howard's Piano Moving is also the best choice for upright pianos.
 Larger uprights can weigh as much as a baby grand — 800 lbs. — and thus present similar challenges, which require similar expertise.
 Smaller uprights are seemingly a simpler move that doesn't require an expert piano mover, but Rick is still the best choice.
 Most moving companies require a minimum crew size of 2-3 people.
 Rick the Piano Mover, because of his size, strength and experience can often do simple moves of upright pianos by himself, which can make him the most affordable solution, without sacrificing quality and safety.

-Base Pricing for local moves within 5 miles of pickup location.
+*Base Pricing for local moves within 5 miles of the pickup location.

 Please call for a quote so I can discuss your specific piano moving needs.